 Regling was in Beijing just a day after euro zone leaders struck a last-minute deal to contain the bloc's debt crisis that has undermined financial markets globally on fears that it could drag the global economy into another recession.

-European leaders are now under pressure to finalise the details of their plan to slash Greece's debt burden and strengthen their efforts to revive the zone.
+European leaders are now under pressure to finalize the details of their plan to slash Greece's debt burden and strengthen their efforts to revive the zone.

 Regling was due to meet officials from China's central bank and finance ministry Friday.
 While China has surplus cash, Regling said he is in contact with sovereign funds globally.